U.S. Births Dip To 30-Year Low; Fertility Rate Sinks Further Below Replacement Level

 The numbers seem to correspond with what the Census Bureau and others have been predicting for years: that America's population growth will increasingly depend on immigrants, after decades in which the U.S. enjoyed a relatively high fertility rate when compared to other developed countries.

-As the AP reports, the U.S. birth rate is "still above countries such as Spain, Greece, Japan and Italy, but the gap appears to be closing."
+As The Associated Press reports, the U.S. birth rate is "still above countries such as Spain, Greece, Japan and Italy, but the gap appears to be closing."

 Broken out by age, the 2017 birth rate fell for teenagers by 7 percent, to 18.8 births per 1,000 – a record low.
 That figure is for women from 15–19 years old.
 For that same group, the birth rate has fallen by 55 percent since 2007 and by 70 percent since the most recent peak in 1991, the CDC said.